First published 1st April 2020

 So long as any payment holiday, payment reduction or any other forbearance has been agreed, your credit score will not be affected.

-However, if you cancel a direct debit, stop making payments or do not have adequate funds to cover it your payment without an official agreement, standard rules apply, and your score could be negatively impacted.
+However, if you cancel a direct debit, stop making payments or do not have adequate funds to cover your payment without an official agreement, standard rules apply, and your score could be negatively impacted.

 This is also likely to be the case if you’ve come to the end of an agreed spell of forbearance but then require longer-term help such as a debt repayment plan.